 This is an Oscar and Emmy award-winning software.

-Avid Media Composer offers 32-bit floating-point colour pipeline, OpenEXR decoding, and ACES – Academy Colour Encoding System colour space support.
+Avid Media Composer offers a 32-bit floating-point colour pipeline, OpenEXR decoding, and ACES – Academy Colour Encoding System colour space support.

 High-resolution HDR projects are supported by Avid Media Composer.